Chunky, Cheesy, Creamy Crawfish Dip

 Anything made with crawfish is good for me, especially when anticipating crawfish season.
 There's nothing like a pile of steamy, freshly boiled crawfish, but this dip made with frozen crustaceans helps curb that craving until it's harvest time.

 I'm from a small town called Kaplan, Louisiana.
-It's located in Vermilion Parish, where they grow a lot of crawfish.
+It's located in Vermilion Parish, where crawfish are grown in abundance.

 Simplifying The Classic Crawfish Dip

-There are many crawfish dip recipes, and most call for a can of condensed creamed soup.
-I prefer fresher, simpler ingredients, so we'll start this recipe by sauteing the onion, celery, and peppers in butter.
+There are many crawfish dip recipes, and most call for a can of condensed cream of mushroom soup.
+I prefer fresher, simpler ingredients, so we'll start by sautéing the onion, celery, and peppers in butter.
 A little flour helps thicken the sauce.

 Next, add milk and bouillon cubes for flavor.
 Stirring in a chunk of cream cheese and shredded parmesan in the pan melts them into the creamy base.